-The amount of flexures reported in Sect.
-2.7 has a number of operational consequences:
+The amount of uncorrected flexures has a number of operational consequences:

 - The accuracy of the slit positions determined from pre-imaging depends on the rotator position.
-This is for the time being one of the reasons why slit widths narrower than 0.6" are not allowed. - Accuracy of sky subtraction / flat fielding: due to fringing at red wavelengths, accuracy of sky subtraction / flat fielding may be limited by flexures.
+This is for the time being one of the reasons why slit widths narrower than 0.6" are not allowed. - Accuracy of sky subtraction / flat fielding: accuracy of sky subtraction / flat fielding may be limited by flexures.
 With dithering / jittering sequences, median running sky frames can be built in imaging or spectroscopy allowing accurate sky subtraction and/or flat fielding of the data - In spectroscopy, arcs and flats are taken during daytime and at constant rotator angle.
 Depending on the variation in rotator angle between daytime calibrations and night time observations, some flat field residuals and wavelength calibration offsets may be introduced due to the flexures.
-In order to minimize/eliminate these effects, night time calibrations can be taken with an adequate template (see Sect.
+In order to minimize/elliminate these effects, night time calibrations can be taken with an adequate template (see Sect.
 4).
+Attached flat and arc calibrations are mandatory for all IFU observations.
+Temporarily, during the VIMOS upgrade, one attached arc and three flats are mandatory for all MOS science observations.
+The first part of the upgrade, completed by 1st August 2010, included changes of shutters, CCDs, and the installation of the Active Flexure Compensation system.
+In addition

-Figure 3.1: Example of atmospheric dispersion at Paranal for a field at declination $+20^{\circ}$ , observed with the LR\blue grism from $\pm$ 2 hrs from Meridian.
+Figure 3.1: Example of atmospheric dispersion at Paranal for a field at declination $+20^{\circ}$, observed with the LR_blue grism from \pm 2 hrs from Meridian.
 The blue and red trails show the evolution of the blue and red wavelengths during the exposure.
 Atmospheric spectra start with N-E orientation and move to N-W through a N-S orientation while crossing the Meridian.
-The maximum amplitude of the dispersion is $\sim$ 2" at $\pm$ 2 hrs from Meridian.
-Slits clearly have to be oriented N-S as a default orientation to minimize the slit losses, assuming that all MOS observations will be carried out within $\pm$ 2 hrs from Meridian.
+The maximum amplitude of the dispersion is \sim 2" at \pm 2 hrs from Meridian.
+Slits clearly have to be oriented N-S as a default orientation to minimize the slit losses, assuming that all MOS observations will be carried out within \pm 2 hrs from Meridian.